andrew henderson menu

 As another treasure for big-city lovers, you’ll get some of the world’s tallest buildings interwoven with the city’s old-town architecture in Kuala Lumpur.
 This is another place where you can live in a large city for a quarter of the price you would pay at home (depending, of course, on where home is for you).

-Rent in a one-bedroom apartment in the city’s center will set you back about $500-$700 per month, and food and healthcare come cheap too.
-That means there’s a lot of potential for saving your money.
+Rent for a one-bedroom apartment in the city centre will set you back about US$500-US$700 per month, and food and healthcare come cheap, too.

-The light rail public transport system in KL is cheap and extremely efficient, with a line that connects to the city’s international airport.
-Kuala Lumpur is also an international flight hub so you can get in and out rather easily.
+The light rail public transport system in Kuala Lumpur is cheap and highly efficient.
+A line connects to the city’s international airport, which is also an international flight hub, so you can get in and out smoothly.

 Hanoi, Vietnam

-The second Vietnamese entry on the list, Hanoi, is the country’s capital city, and it is one of the fastest-developing cities in Southeast Asia.
+The second Vietnamese entry on the list, Hanoi, is the country’s capital city and one of the fastest-developing cities in Southeast Asia.

-However, it is still encompassed in nature.
+However, it is still immersed in nature.
 The Red River lies along the east side of the city, and large parks and lakes dot the land.
-Due to Vietnam’s interesting political history, it is another cultural mix of Chinese and French influence.
-In this respect, we find it more colorful and interesting than its counterpart, Ho Chi Minh.
-We’ve often heard that walking down the city streets in Hanoi is like walking through a museum.
+Due to Vietnam’s interesting political history, it is a cultural mix of Chinese and French influence.
+In this respect, it is more colourful and intriguing than its counterpart, Ho Chi Minh.
+Walking down the city streets in Hanoi is like walking through a museum.

 Vietnamese visas typically allow you to stay in the country for 30 days with the possibility of further extensions.

-The main fault that we find with working remotely from Hanoi is the unreliable internet speeds.
-It is difficult to find cafes or working spaces outside of the home that are up to scratch enough to work with.
-This is a stark contrast to HCMC and is generally a pity, as Hanoi is almost a digital nomad’s utopia in every other way.
+The main issue with working remotely from Hanoi is the unreliable internet speeds.
+In contrast to HCMC, it is also difficult to find cafes or working spaces that are up to scratch, which is a pity as Hanoi is almost a digital nomad’s utopia in every other way.

 Phnom Penh, Cambodia

 Although more and more Western-style buildings are appearing throughout Cambodia’s capital city, it is still rather underdeveloped compared to other Southeast Asian cities.
 For this very reason, Phnom Penh holds so much charm and allure.
-Numerous temples, markets, and the Royal Palace all transport you to the past while new architecture and modern restaurants and cafes are also opening up.
-Phnom Penh is truly unique and not like any of the other cities in Asia you’ve ever been to.
+Numerous temples, markets and the Royal Palace transport you to the past while new architecture, modern restaurants and cafes are also opening up.
+Phnom Penh is unique and unlike any other city in Asia.

-The visa process in Cambodia is one of the most expat-friendly in the whole of SE Asia.
-Upon arrival, you can get a business 30-day visa, which you can extend to a full year by the end of the month.
+Cambodia’s visa process is one of the most expat-friendly in Southeast Asia.
+Upon arrival, you can get a business 30-day visa, which you can extend to a full year.
 This visa will also allow you to set up your own business in the country.

-If Cambodia is to your liking, you can always get Cambdia My 2nd Home (CM2H) visa and live there for ten years.
-CM2H visa holders can apply for Cambodian citizenship after five years.
-Moreover, CM2H is the only government-official pathway to obtaining a Cambodian passport.
+If Cambodia is to your liking, you can always get a Cambodian My Second Home (CM2H) visa and live there for ten years.

 Considering the vastness and diverse opportunities in Asia, it’s no wonder that investors and entrepreneurs are moving there.

 Real estate is thriving, corporate ventures are aplenty, and the same can be said about investment potential.
-Many Asian countries also offer excellent second residency programs to foreigners.
+Many Asian countries also offer excellent second-residence programs to foreigners.

 The one thing that the continent usually doesn’t offer is citizenship.
 However, that won’t be an issue for someone who only wants to establish an Asian base or live there temporarily.

-If you want to start a company, invest, or establish a residency in Asia, get in touch with us today.
+If you want to start a company, invest or establish a second residence in Asia, get in touch with Nomad Capitalist today.
 We can make that happen for you.

 Sign up for our Weekly Rundown packed with hand-picked insights on global citizenship, offshore tax planning, and new places to diversify.